Skip to content

 Economy & Agriculture

 Tourism dominates the modern economy, accounting for a significant portion of employment and revenue.
 This concentration has both benefits and distortions, drawing labor away from traditional occupations while creating infrastructure that primarily serves visitors.
+The coastal strip from Heraklion east toward Malia and further to Agios Nikolaos has been reshaped most dramatically, with resort development that can feel disconnected from the island behind it.

 Language & Identity

 Cretans speak Greek, but with regional variations that can puzzle mainlanders.
 Certain words, pronunciations, and expressions persist from earlier periods, reflecting the island's relative isolation and its residents' strong sense of local identity.
+The Cretan dialect retains vocabulary from Venetian and Ottoman rule, and some verb forms and intonations are distinctly island-born.
+A Cretan accent is immediately recognisable to any Greek speaker.

 Editorial note